 - HIPPA authorization – this allows appointed individuals to speak to doctors on your behalf and access your medical records

 Some of these can even be essential before your death, in the event that you become incapacitated and unable to do and make these decisions of yourself.
 Again, no one wants to think about these things until they have to – but by then, it can be too late.
 If you have children, it is essential you think about these things for them now.
+It is also a complete myth that estate plans are only for the wealthy.
+If you own a home, have any amount of retirement assets or life insurance, you have more than enough at stake to justify an estate plan.

 YOUR CHALLENGE: If you do not already have one, schedule an appointment with an attorney to make a will or estate plan.
 Do what you can afford, but make sure you understand the differences, the laws in your state, and that you feel your wishes are legally protected and will be followed.